mucommander/mucommander/readme.txt

 New features:
-- New 'Calculate checksum' feature added to the 'File' menu (mapped onto Alt+K by default) which allows to calculate the checksum of selected files using various algorithms.
+- New 'Calculate checksum' feature added to the 'File' menu (mapped onto Alt+K by default) which calculates the checksum of selected files and writes them to a file in a standard format.
+The following checksum algorithms are
+  provided: Alder32, CRC32, MD2, MD4, MD5, SHA-1, SHA-256, SHA-384 and SHA-512.
 - Files can be marked/unmarked using a Regexp.
 - New 'Owner' and 'Group' columns added to the folder pane (not visible by default).
 The owner and group information is available on FTP and SFTP folders and some TAR archives.
-- Custom look&feels can now be imported from the preferences.
+- Custom look&feels can now be imported from the preferences dialog.
-- New 'Mark selection' feature (mapped to shift+add by default) that lets users mark all files whose extension match that of the current selection.
+- New 'Mark selection' feature (mapped to Shift+Add by default) that lets users mark all files whose extension match that of the current selection.
-- New 'Open in other panel' feature (mapped to shift+alt+enter by default) that will open the current selection in the other panel.
+- New 'Open in other panel' feature (mapped to Shift+Alt+ENTER by default) that opens the current selection in the other panel.
-- New 'Open in both panels' feature (mapped to meta+ENTER by default) that opens the current selection in the active panel and, if it exists, the matching file in the inactive one.
+- New 'Open in both panels' feature (mapped to Meta+ENTER by default) that opens the current selection in the active panel and, if it exists, the matching file in the inactive one.
-- New 'Go to parent in both panels' feature (mapped to meta+BACK_SPACE by default) that goes to the parent directory in both the active and inactive panels.
+- New 'Go to parent in both panels' feature (mapped to Meta+BACK_SPACE by default) that goes to the parent directory in both the active and inactive panels.